GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactThermoElasticWellbore/Example.rst

    The displacement field.

-The total radial and hoop stress (tangent stress) components computed by GEOS and reference results are shown in the figure below:
+The total radial and hoop stress (tangent stress) components computed by GEOS and the reference results are shown in the figure below:

 .. plot:: docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactThermoElasticWellbore/thermoElastic_casedContactWellbore_stress.py